 Welcome to the Aquaculture Centre of Excellence (ACE).
 We’re meeting the demand for quality applied research into aquaculture practices specifically adapted to northern geographical locations.
-Our greenhouse operations, biosecure isolation facilities, water recirculation technologies, and water quality testing and molecular lab capabilities provide a solid foundation for a variety of aquatic-based research, particularly in:
+Our greenhouse operations, biosecure isolation facilities, water recirculation technologies, and water quality testing and molecular lab capabilities provide a solid foundation for a variety of aquatic-and aquaponic-based research, particularly in:

 - aquatic ecosystem health